 “When should a startup actually start doing SEO?”

-- Yesterday.
-But specifically, once you have a Minimum Viable Product and your first 10 customers.
+- Right away.
+Ideally once you have a Minimum Viable Product and your first few customers.

 “Is SEO worth it for a SaaS startup in a crowded market?”

-- Yes, because while ads get expensive, SEO gets cheaper per lead over time.
+- Yes.
+Paid ads get more expensive, whereas SEO gets cheaper per lead over time.

 “SaaS SEO vs. Traditional SEO: What is the actual difference?”

-- Traditional is about traffic, SaaS is about Product-Led Growth and solving “Jobs to be Done.”
+- Traditional SEO leans heavily on sheer traffic.
+SaaS focuses on Product-Led Growth and solving specific jobs to be done.

 “Should we hire an SEO agency or do it in-house?”

 - For most startups, an agency is a luxury.
-Doing it in-house with the right missions is the lean way to scale.
+Doing it in-house with guided tasks is the lean way to scale.

 “How to do SEO with a small team (or just a founder)?”

-- You don’t need a team, you need 15 minutes a day for one Mission.
+- You don’t need a large team.
+You need about 15 minutes a day for a targeted Mission.

 “How to compete with high-authority sites and ‘Dinosaurs’?”

-- You don’t out-spend them, you out-maneuver them by finding the niches they are too big to care about.
+- You out-maneuver them by finding the specific niches they are too large to bother with.

 “How to find high-intent keywords that actually lead to SaaS signups?”